Australian rugby league wooden spooners: Reversing fortunes

 Western Suburbs were the only team to finish last in a season (1933) and then back up with a premiership in the following year.
 In season 2009 the Sydney Roosters finished last, winning just five games, however conjured a remarkable turnaround on and off the field to make the Grand final the following season.

 In 2003, the Penrith Panthers won a premiership after finishing wooden spooners in 2001, and after finishing round 2 of the 2003 season in last place (15th).
 In the 2014 NRL season, the Cronulla-Sutherland Sharks were the wooden spoon recipients.
 They went on to win the 2016 Premiership.

 After winning the 1942 premiership, Canterbury-Bankstown then crashed to last place in season 1943.
 After winning the 1952 premiership, Western Suburbs finished last in the season 1953.
 South Sydney went from minor premiers in 1989 to wooden spooners in 1990.

 In 2010 the Melbourne Storm repeated this feat, albeit in unusual circumstances.
 The Storm then went on to win its first official minor premiership in the 2011 season, before finishing one game short of the Grand Final.

 Avoiding the spoon

-As of 2025, the Manly-Warringah Sea Eagles have avoided the wooden spoon in their 76 completed seasons since entering the competition in 1947.
+As of 2026, the Manly-Warringah Sea Eagles have avoided the wooden spoon in their 77 completed seasons since entering the competition in 1947.
 They are the only current club from the pre-ARL era to have avoided the wooden spoon.
-Three other current clubs have also never claimed the wooden spoon: New Zealand Warriors (31), St. George Illawarra (27), and Dolphins (3).
+Two other current clubs have also never claimed the wooden spoon: New Zealand Warriors (32), and Dolphins (4).